July 18, 2024 tips for caring for an orchid indoors

 2. Add water until it’s just below the top of the pebbles.

-3. Place the orchid pot on the pebbles, ensuring it’s not sitting in water.
+3. Place the orchid pot on the pebbles making sure it’s not sitting in water.

 Joining Orchid Societies and Forums